microsoft/presidio/docs/tutorial_service.md

 ***Sample 5:*** Add custom PII entity recognizer

 This sample shows how to add an new regex recognizer via API.
-This simple recognizer identifies the word "rocket" in a text and tags it as a "ROCKET entity.
+This simple recognizer identifies the word "rocket" in a text and tags it as a "ROCKET" entity.
+See the [custom fields documentation](docs/custom_fields.md) for more info.

 1. Add a custom recognizer